Y si te vi, no me acuerdo: Production

 The film was filmed between 1999 and 2000 in the DigiBeta format, and was completed in its entirety in 2001.

 Release

-The film was scheduled to be released after a transfer to the 35mm format, but it could not be released because they did not get the necessary money ($40,000 dolars) for the transfer to 35mm format.
+The film was scheduled to be released after a transfer to the 35mm format, but it could not be released because they did not get the necessary money ($40,000) for the transfer to 35mm format.

 Festivals

 After failing to get financing, the film was screened at various festivals such as the Iberoamerican Quito Film Festival, Ecuador in 2003 where it won the Audience Award, as well as being screened on German and Spanish television.

 Theatrical release

-The film was commercially released on May 5, 2011, in Peruvian theaters, after having obtained enough money, from Conacine, to transfer the film to the correct format.
+The film was commercially released on 5 May 2011, in Peruvian theaters, after having obtained enough money, from Conacine, to transfer the film to the correct format.